BAN-AI-Communications/uckermit/README.md

 * Several other command-line options are provided:
   - **`-i`**
-    - Specifies that files should be sent or received exactly \"as is\" with no conversions.
-This option is necessary for transmitting binary files.
-It may also be used to slightly boost efficiency in UNIX-to-UNIX transfers of text files by eliminating CRLF/newline conversion.
+    - Specifies that files should be sent or received with text conversion.
   - **`-e n`**
     - Specifies the (_extended_) receive-packet length, a number between _10_ and about _1200_ (depending on the system).
 Lengths of _95_ or greater require that the opposite Kermit support the long packet protocol extension.
   - **`-w`**
-    - Write-Protect — Avoid filename collisions for incoming files.
+    - Overwrite — Allow overwriting of local files with incoming files.
   - **`-q`**
     - Quiet — Suppress screen update during file transfer, for instance to allow a file transfer to proceed in the background.